devpython88/Canvas/GUIDE.md

 TextLabel(float x, float y, int fontSize, std::string text, Color color = BLACK)

 All UI COmponents can also be drawn with there `draw` functions

+There are also RichLabel, Which can have spacing and fonts

+RichLabel(float x, float y, int fontSize, std::string text, std::string fontFile, int spacing = 1, Color color = BLACK)

+these are subclasses of TextLabels meaning they hve all funcs from them

+# Buttons
+Located in Canvas/UI

+Buttons are just rectangles that calculate the positiions are stuff and make a button

+Button(float x, float y, TextLabel label, ButtonEvent event)
+Example:
+Button(20, 30, TextLabel(0, 0, 16, "Hello!", BLACK), [this](){ functionToCallOnButtonClick(); })

+The class arranges the label automatically so you can just put 0,0 in the label, You can also use RichLabel instead.
+The clicking, hovering are automatically handled

+# DIalogs
+Located in Canvas/Dialog

+A dialog is also just a rectangle that arranges the title and close button.
+The close button is automatically handled.

+Dialog(float x, float y, std::string titleBarText, float width, float height, Color color) You can use the Dialog.visible field to control whether the dialog should be visible or no.

 # Spritsheets
 These are located in Canvas/Graphics